 As someone who competes with every other writer out there, I’m a stickler about grammatical rules.
-So, when I see a site written by a so-called writer, and every other sentence has an ellipsis between it or, worse, a whole series of dots between thoughts and sentences, it make me madder than … !
+So when I see a site written by a so-called writer and every other sentence has an ellipsis between it or, worse, a whole series of dots between thoughts and sentences, it makes me madder than … !
 If you’re going to call yourself a writer, then you must take a grammar class or at least pick up a book on grammar.
 If you’re not sure about the rules, find out.
-I like Elements of Grammar by Margaret Shertzer, if you’re looking for a quick and easy handbook, but websites such as Grammarly and The Punctuation Guide offer detailed rules about how and when to use ellipsis.
+I like Elements of Grammar by Margaret Shertzer, but you don’t even have to walk to your bookshelf or library to brush up on the rules — it’s all there on the Internet!

 Ellipsis is not supposed to mean a never ending stream of consciousness or that you’re in a whimsy mood.
 Plain and simple, use of ellipsis indicates an omission or a pause.

-It is only when a whole paragraph or paragraphs are left out that the writer uses more than three dots.
+It is only when an entire paragraph or paragraphs are left out that the writer uses more than three dots.
 Here’s the rule for that: space, three dots, space, three dots, space, three dots, space, period, like this: … … … .
 Another way to do it is to state the paragraph, skip a line, insert four dots, skip a line, and then state the next paragraph.
-In other words, if the ellipsis indicates a whole paragraph or paragraphs missing from the material, state the first paragraph, skip a line, then put four dots, skip a line, and then the next paragraph you wish to cite, such as the four dots between this paragraph and the next one.
+In other words, if the ellipsis indicates a paragraph or paragraphs are missing from the material, state the first paragraph, skip a line, then put four dots, skip a line, and then the next paragraph you wish to cite, such as the four dots between this paragraph and the next one: